sahlet-official/sleeplog/Specification/UserStoryWithoutApp.md

 A hyphen after a time interval means that there was a superficial sleep within the interval for some unknown time.<br>
 A hyphen without interval means that there was a superficial sleep for some unknown time.<br>
 <br>
-If the field value is null, it means that the user did not want to fill in the fields<br>
+If the field value is null, it means that the user did not want to fill in the fields.<br>
 <br>
-If the user has not fallen asleep, the sleep time interval can be specified as follows: (;);<br>
+If the user has not fallen asleep, the sleep time interval can be specified as follows: "(;)".<br>
 <br>

 ### User wishes